-If you fail a University examination, it is important to obtain advice from your subject tutor or supervisor as soon as possible (for example, to find out whether your college is willing to allow you to come back into residence).
+If you fail a University examination, it is important to obtain advice from your subject tutor or supervisor as soon as possible (for example, to find out whether your college, if you have one, is willing to allow you to come back into residence).
 The detailed provisions for any resit arrangements for each qualification are explained in the Examination Regulations.

-In general, the regulations permit undergraduate students failing the First Public Examination at the first attempt to re-enter some form of the examination. normally within a year.
+In general, the regulations permit undergraduate students failing the First Public Examination at the first attempt to re-enter some form of the examination, normally within a year.

-The regulations permit students failing the Second Public Examination ('Finals') to re-enter but, unless they do so within the maximum number of terms specified for the subject concerned, they will not normally be eligible to obtain Honours.
+The regulations permit students failing the Second Public Examination ('Finals') to re-enter but, unless they do so within the maximum number of terms specified for the subject concerned, they will not normally be eligible to obtain Honours, unless they obtain special permission from Education Committee.

-Except for a small number of subjects detailed in the regulations, if you have been classified in the Second Public Examination. you may not re-take your Finals in order to try to improve your results.
+If you have been classified in the Second Public Examination, you may not re-take your Finals in order to try to improve your results.

 Graduate students on taught courses are normally allowed to make a second attempt at a failed examination, in accordance with the regulations for the particular qualification.
+You may not re-take an assessment to improve your results.